jeanleecole/archive/pages/Projects/metzerott_formatted.md

 I usually have, my fine fellow," thought Mr. Randolph as his son left him, "and especially when I find my jeweller putting up a locket containing your picture, and marked 'Gretchen.'
 Humph!
 How came you to know what Prices' wagon left?
 Your old father isn't quite in his dotage, my boy."

 Twelve years of ill-health had not passed over Dr. Richards without leaving some token behind them.
-His <p class="pagenum">Begin page 188</p> practice among the wealthy had fallen off almost to nothing; though a few old patients still liked him to come, when he was able, and send Dr. Harrison when he was not; but among the poor, who were only too glad to see him on any terms, he did far more than was prudent or perhaps right; though I, for one, must hesitate before casting a shadow of blame on one who spends himself for others.
+His <hr><p class="pagenum">Page 188</p> practice among the wealthy had fallen off almost to nothing; though a few old patients still liked him to come, when he was able, and send Dr. Harrison when he was not; but among the poor, who were only too glad to see him on any terms, he did far more than was prudent or perhaps right; though I, for one, must hesitate before casting a shadow of blame on one who spends himself for others.

 "I believe that there are others for whom I ought to live," he had said long ago.